Siemens Gamesa: Post-merger

 In 2018, Siemens Gamesa won the wind turbine supply contract for the largest offshore wind farm in the world.
 It is a project of the Danish group Ørsted located in English waters, specifically 89 kilometers from the east of the coast, in which it will also carry out maintenance, and will install its SG 8.0-167 DD model turbines, with a total capacity of 1,386 MW.
 In the company's history, it is the largest project, ahead of Hornsea One (1,218 MW), also developed by Ørsted.

 In 2018, Taiwanese manufacturer Swancor began supplying wind turbine resin to Siemens Gamesa.

 In 2019, Siemens Gamesa agreed to purchase Senvion's European service fleet for €200 million ($222 million).
 On 18 May 2021, the CNMV suspended Siemens Gamesa shares from trading due to informations about a possible future delisting.
 The suspension was lifted a day later.

 In 2022, Siemens Gamesa began partnering with Taiwan-based green material producer Swancor Holding Co., and signed an agreement to install 3GW of offshore wind power in Taiwan.

+In 2023, the company suffered a quality crisis after a technical review at Gamesa revealed faulty components in 15 to 30% of its turbine models, creating replacement costs of over €1 billion.
+As a result, the company reported a deficit of €4.4 billion in the 2023 fiscal year, losing investors' and banks' support and prompting the German government to intervene with a €7.5 billion bailout in November 2023.
+In 2024, the 163 MW Odal Vind onshore wind farm in Norway had to be partially shut down due to manufacturing defects in the blades that Siemens Gamesa had supplied.

+In December 2025, it was announced Siemens Gamesa had finalised the sale of its Gamesa Electric power electronics division in Spain to the Swedish-Swiss multinational electrical engineering corporation, ABB, completing a transaction first revealed in December 2024.
+The divestment included the business’s wind converter, energy storage, and solar inverter product lines.
+Financial terms were not disclosed.